wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.6.1 - 2014/02/12 =
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Updated Framework help text font for consistency.
+* Fix - Conflict with wpMandrill plugin.
+Rewrote Gallery preview URL security require_once( ABSPATH . 'wp-includes/pluggable.php' ); with sanitiser that does not call wp_mail.

 = 1.2.6 - 2014/01/27 =
 * Feature - Upgraded for 100% compatibility with WooCommerce Version 2.1 with backward compatibility to Version 2.0